How will I be contacted about making an appointment?

 Can I choose which vaccine to have?

 All of the vaccines that have been approved provide effective protection from COVID-19 so you will not be given a choice.
+The only exception to this will be in cases where your GP advises that you should have a particular vaccine for clinical reasons.

 That is fine.
 Please book online when you are ready.